 SAMCO pays its parent Company, SAMCO Holdings, Inc., its portion of its income taxes.
-The Company has approximately \$98,660 due from SAMCO Holdings, Inc. at December 31, 2023.
+The Company has approximately \$83,869 due from SAMCO Holdings, Inc. at December 31, 2024.
 This receivable represents a federal income tax credit and is included in Other Assets in the accompanying statement of financial condition.

-SAMCO Proprietary Trading, Inc. was formed during 2023 to trade municipal bonds and is 100% owned by SAMCO Holdings, Inc. The Company has approximately \$24,835 due from SAMCO Proprietary Trading, Inc. at December 31, 2023.
-This receivable represents operating costs paid on behalf of SAMCO Proprietary Trading and is included in Other Assets in the accompanying statement of financial condition.
+SAMCO Proprietary Trading, Inc. (SPT) was formed during 2023 to trade municipal bonds and is 100% owned by SAMCO Holdings, Inc. An agreement between SAMCO and SPT governs the terms and conditions of certain services provided by SAMCO to SPT.
+The Company has approximately \$152 due from SPT at December 31, 2024.
+This receivable represents operating costs paid on behalf of SPT and is included in Other Assets in the accompanying statement of financial condition.